ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/data-processing/operations/overview.md

 * Uploading files to the [File cache](../../../../user-guide/storage/file-cache.md).

    **Note**: Automatic file upload to the cache always takes place outside of the user transaction, which may lead to conflicts on Cypress nodes if the file cache directory was not created in advance.
-* Сreating output tables or clearing them using the `erase` command.
+* Creating output tables or clearing them using the `erase` command.
 When it comes to the system, all output tables should already be there at the start of the operation.
 * Deleting files after the operation is completed.
 * Setting the `jobcount` and `memorylimit` parameters, if they are specified by the user.
 * Some parameters may have default values that are different from the system ones.